 And then we come to facing the loss of our very own selves into the great beyond, there to be grieved over by others (or so we hope!).
 The living, breathing, animated self we were, now gone silent and still at last..

 At one level—and early stages of life—we can barely imagine a world without us in it.
-But the imagining impinges on us as we age, those notable birthdays becoming all the more notable still.
+But that imagining takes a turn as we age, those notable birthdays becoming all the more notable still.
 And somewhat confoundingly, the gap between them seems to grow ever shorter, the days and months racing by even as our bodies and minds move at far less than the racing speed we once knew.

 Fortunately, there is a remedy available for the foreboding thoughts our own demise can engender—simple grace.
 Not of the religious type, dispensed by some deity of infinite compassion and forgiveness, but a grace of our own making, a “simple elegance or refinement of movement,” or “courteous goodwill.”